 Well, this review is one of those “did ya know” scenarios, did you know that Acer also has SSDs and RAM?
 Yes, under its Predator Storage branding, of which it has a dedicated webpage, these SSDs and RAM are gamer focused.
 Under official license, Acer and Predator branded storage products are designed, manufactured, and marketed by BIWIN Storage Technology company, a leading maker of DRAM memory and solid-state drives (SSD storage devices).

 If you browse their product page you will find RAM, including DDR5 with and without RGB, as well as two distinct models of SSDs currently available.
 There is the GM3500 which is a PCIe 3.0 SSD and then there is the new GM7000 which is a PCIe 4.0 SSD.
 We will be reviewing the brand-new Acer Predator GM7000 2TB Gen4 x4 M.2 SSD.
 This SSD includes a unique kind of heatsink and comes in 512GB, 1TB, 2TB, and even 4TB capacities.
-We will be reviewing the 2TB capacity SSD, model number GM7000-2TB available at $219.99.
+We will be reviewing the 2TB capacity SSD, model number GM7000-2TB.
+Check our pricing widget for current street pricing.

 Acer Predator GM7000 Specs